The official portal for all public data in Haiti

 Rural population 2024

-Despite being a minority, the rural population of 40% plays a vital role in the national economy, especially in agricultural production.
-However, the shortage of infrastructure and services in rural areas continues to drive migration toward the cities.
+The rural population accounts for approximately 45% of the total in 2024 and plays a crucial role in the national economy, particularly in agricultural production.
+However, the lack of infrastructure and services in rural areas continues to fuel the exodus to cities.

 Urban and rural population

 In recent decades, Haiti has experienced a significant rural exodus.
-Until 2012, the population was predominantly rural, but since 2013, it has lived primarily in urban areas.
+Until 2015, the population was predominantly rural, but since 2016, this has completely changed.

 Economy